AdiiDeshmukh/Projects/BudgetFlow-App-react-main/README.md

 ## Getting Started

 Follow the installation instructions provided in the initial README section to set up the project on your local machine.

-## Contributing

-We welcome contributions from the community!
-Whether it's adding new features, fixing bugs, or improving documentation, your help is appreciated.
-Please refer to the contributing guidelines for more information.

-## Credits

-Wireframes and Logo Design: Igor Dinuzzi
-Code: Igor Dinuzzi
-Icons: Fontawesome